nad2040/BLC_FSWP_Injector/README.md

 Download the latest InjectBLCWithFSWP jar from the releases -->\
 Make sure you have Java 17 installed: https://adoptium.net/?variant=openjdk17&jvmVariant=hotspot \
 Double click the jar.\
-Select your BLC mod profile.\
+Select your BLC mod profile. .minecraft/BLClient-Mod-Profiles \
 Select if you want all waypoints to be active/inactive by default.
-(Just leave it inactive please)\
+(I recommend inactive)\
-Click install.\
+Click the install button.\
 Then close the window.

 ## Credits